microsoft/arcticseals/src/SealDetectionAPI/README.md

 ## Build the docker image
-In order to build the docker image, please go to the `src` directory of the arcticseals repo, i.e.
+In order to build the docker image, go to the `src` directory of the arcticseals repo, i.e.
 `arcticseals/src`, and execute

 ```